mstruk/eventjuggler/README.md

 ===========

 There is a data import and export service available.
 This uses DBUnit to import and export the database to XML.
-Some initial data is available in "initial-data.xml".

 Import data from XML (using DBUnit)
 -----------------------------------

-curl -H "Content-Type: application/xml" -X POST -d @initial-data.xml http://localhost:8080/eventjuggler-rest/data
+curl -H "Content-Type: application/xml" -X POST -d @export.xml http://localhost:8080/eventjuggler-rest/data

 Export data to XML (using DBUnit)